andela-ijubril/bucketlist-api/README.md

 ```

-you can also pass some arguments like page, limit and q in the request
+You can also pass some arguments like page, limit and q in the request
 ```
     GET: /api/v1/bucketlists/?q=something (to search by name)
-    GET: http://127.0.0.1:5000/api/v1/bucketlists/?page=2 (to move to the next page for the current bucketlist returned it is 1 by default)
+    GET: /api/v1/bucketlists/?page=2 (to move to the next page for the current bucketlist returned it is 1 by default)
-    GET:http://127.0.0.1:5000/api/v1/bucketlists/?limit=10 (to limit the reponse to 10 bucketlist)
+    GET: /api/v1/bucketlists/?limit=10 (to limit the reponse to 10 bucketlist)
 ```

-**Get a single bucketlist.
-GET http://localhost:5000/api/v1/bucketlists/26/**
+**Get a single bucketlist.**

+GET: /api/v1/bucketlists/26/

-you must pass a token for this request
+You must pass a token for this request

 Response body
 ```